Measurement of R = sigma_L / sigma_T and the Separated Longitudinal and Transverse Structure Functions in the Nucleon Resonance Region

 The quantity $R$ is expressed in terms of the fundamental nucleon structure functions $F_1$ (purely transverse), $F_L$ (purely longitudinal), and $F_2$ (combined longitudinal and transverse) as follows:

 Precision measurements of $R$ are necessary for several fundamental measurements.
-Extractions of the structure function $F_2$, or of the purely longitudinal or transverse structure functions, $F_L$ and $F_1$, from cross section measurements depend on assumptions for $R$.
+Extractions of the structure function $F_2$, or of the purely longitudinal or transverse structure functions, $F_L$ and $F_1$, from cross section measurements have historically depended on assumptions for $R$.
 The uncertainties introduced by this assumption are highly $\epsilon$-dependent, where $\epsilon$ is the relative longitudinal polarization of the virtual photon in the electron-nucleon scattering process.
 Uncertainties in the separation of unpolarized structure functions also have a direct impact on the extraction of the spin structure functions from spin-asymmetry measurements in electron scattering.
+Additionally, precision measurements of $R$ can greatly aid efforts to develop decisive global descriptions of existing inclusive electroproduction data at moderate to high $x$ and $Q^2$, necessary for lepton-nucleon scattering model development, structure function evolution studies, and accurate radiative correction calculations.

 Very few measurements of $R$ have been made in the nucleon resonance region.
-Here, the quantity and precision of the existing data (prior to this work) was such that it was impossible to study either the mass-squared ($W^2$) or $Q^2$ dependences of the separated longitudinal and transverse resonant structure.
-In a resonance excitation probed at moderate momentum transfer, large values of $R$ and, correspondingly, $F_L$, are posible, due to gluon exchanges between the quarks.
+Here, the quantity and precision of the existing data (prior to this work) was such that it was impossible to study either the mass-squared ($W^2 = M^2 + 2M\nu - Q^2$) or $Q^2$ dependences of the separated longitudinal and transverse resonant structure.
+In a resonance excitation probed at moderate momentum transfer, large values of $R$ and, correspondingly, $F_L$, are possible, due to gluon exchanges between the quarks.
 These effects, as well as the longitudinal character of individual resonances, are accessible via precision measurements of $R$.

-In perturbative Quantum ChromoDynamics (pQCD), $F_L \propto \alpha_s$, and thus $R$ is expected to decrease logarithmically with increasing $Q^2$ \cite{altar,ellis1,ellis2}.
-At low $Q^2$, $Q^{-2}$-type dynamic higher twist power corrections, interactions in which the struck quark exchanges a gluon with one of the spectator quarks in the scattering process, are expected to be a significant contribution to $R$.
-Additionally, kinematic higher twist effects originating from the binding of the quarks in the nucleon (target mass effects), are expected to be large.
-It has been previously reported~\cite{tao} that $R$ measured at intermediate $Q^2$ in the DIS regime \cite{bodek,whitlow,tao,dasu} is higher than next-to-leading-order pQCD predictions, even with the inclusion of target mass corrections.
-This enhanced strength in $R$ relative to pQCD was argued to be an observation of non-perturbative higher twist effects \cite{tao,dasu}.
+The results presented here represent the first detailed study of longitudinal strength in the full nucleon resonance region, to investigate nucleon resonance structure, and nucleon structure function behavior.